-Impact evaluations implemented by USDA and program participants must include a well-defined counterfactual or control group and seek to assess whether, for example, a school feeding program led to observed changes in learning and school performance or whether the observed changes in school performance were a result of other changes in the implementing environment.
-Impact evaluations should aim to identify attribution of the program interventions to the outcomes observed.
+Impact evaluations implemented by USDA and program participants must include a well-defined counterfactual and seek to assess whether, for example, a school feeding program led to observed changes in learning and school performance or whether the observed changes in school performance were a result of other changes in the implementing environment.
+Impact evaluations aim to identify attribution of the program interventions to the outcomes observed using control or comparison groups.

-As specified in regulations (see 7 CFR Part 1499.13 and 7 CFR Part 1599.13), evaluations will be independent and conducted by a third party.
-Specifically the regulations specify that the third party conducting the evaluation:
+As specified in regulations (see 7 CFR Part 1499.13, 7 CFR Part 1599.13, and 7 CFR Part 1590.13), evaluations will be independent and conducted by a third party.
+Specifically, the regulations specify that the third party conducting the evaluation: